-At ARK Little Ridge we deliver a curriculum which ensures every child becomes a successful learner, confident individual and responsible citizen through a stimulating education.
-It is our intent for children to acquire knowledge through a rich curriculum which is diverse, thought provoking, inspirational and immersed in memorable moments.
+It is our intent that every child will leave our school able to read and write and have secure mathematical skills.
+Through engagement with our broad curriculum pupils will be curious and engaged with a love for learning.
+Children will acquire and retain knowledge through a rich curriculum which is diverse, thought provoking, inspirational and immersed in memorable moments.
 Our curriculum celebrates children’s achievements whilst challenging them to aim high and be the best they can be in all they do.
-We embed the RIDGE values which underpin teaching and learning and the school’s ethos and culture.
+We embed the RIDGE values, which promote a growth mindset and underpin teaching, learning and the school’s ethos and culture.

 - To foster a life-long love of learning by equipping the children with the knowledge and skills to ask questions about the world around them.